Women in Israel: Gender segregation and discrimination in public spaces

 Controversy has also been created by discrimination against women in public spaces.
 Women of the Wall have fought for the right of women to pray in their fashion at the Western Wall, including wearing prayer shawls, singing and conducting priestly blessings by daughters of the priestly caste.
 Women have also been denied the right to sing at some public events, such as memorial services and in the Knesset.
 The controversy focuses on whether "forbidding women to sing is an insulting act of unacceptable discrimination, or a gesture of sensitivity and consideration to Orthodox Jewish men who believe that listening to a woman’s singing voice is, for them, a violation of religious law. " Some believe such policies endorse religious fundamentalism and silence women or restrict their freedom in the public arena.

 In 2016, women protested that they had been discriminated against in Holocaust Remembrance Day observance.
 Bar-Ilan University, for example, announced it would allow women to read passages of text and play musical instruments at its Holocaust Remembrance Day, but would bar women from singing in order not to offend Orthodox Jewish males.
 The city of Sderot also limited women's singing at public events to appease religious males.
 Other organizations, such as Ne’emanei Torah V’Avodah (NTA), protested that it is an Israeli custom to sing at national ceremonies and that extreme Jewish religious law should not be imposed on the general public.

 In 2017, the Jerusalem Magistrates Court ruled that employees of airlines could not request female passengers change their seats just because men wish them to.

+In 2026, based on a decision by the city’s rabbis, the Bnei Brak municipality proposed a plan to segregate two busy streets, Shlomo Hamelech and Ezra, by installing barriers and signs to separate men and women.
+City officials said the plan had been in the works for several years and might be expanded to other busy streets in the city.
+The municipality also urged residents to follow the new orders.